HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 Fewer pages land in quirks mode.
 In 2016, that number was at [around 7.4%](https://discuss.httparchive.org/t/how-many-and-which-pages-are-in-quirks-mode/777), at the end of 2019, we observed [4.85%](https://twitter.com/zcorpan/status/1205242913908838400), and now we're at about 3.97%.
 This trend, to quote Simon Pieters in his review of this chapter, seems indeed clear and encouraging.

 Although we lack historic data to draw the full development, "meaningless" `div` and `span` (and also `i`) markup has pretty much replaced the table markup we've observed in the 90s and early 2000's.
-While one may question whether `div` and `span` elements are always used without there being a semantically more appropriate alternative, these elements are still preferable to table markup, though, as during the heyday of the old Web, these were used for everything but tabular data.
+While one may question whether `div` and `span` elements are always used without there being a semantically more appropriate alternative, these elements are still preferable to table markup, though, as during the heyday of the old web, these were used for everything but tabular data.

 Elements per page and element types per page stayed roughly the same, showing no significant change in our HTML writing practice when compared to 2019.
 Such changes may require more time to manifest.